manismku/MSAlertController/README.md

 # Features
   - [x] Create simple alert/reminder to inform user with side-view configured
   - [x] Create actionable alert and attach action to action buttons
+  - [x] Create your own theme to change appearance
+  - [x] Change font for title and body

 And of course MSAlertController itself is open source.